Justin Hodgman

 Justin Hodgman (born June 27, 1988) is a retired Canadian professional ice hockey player who last played for UK Elite Ice Hockey League (EIHL) side Sheffield Steelers.
-Hodgman was most recently with Ferencvárosi TC of the Erste Liga.

 Playing career

 Hodgman was a three-time Turner Cup champion with the Fort Wayne Komets in the IHL.
 He is the youngest player in IHL history to win the Turner Cup playoff MVP award at the age of 19.
 He played junior hockey for the Erie Otters of the OHL.
 While playing for the Erie Otters he led the team in scoring three of his four seasons 2007, 2008, 2009.
 After going undrafted by NHL clubs, he signed as a free agent with the Rockford IceHogs of the American Hockey League in 2009.
 In his first full professional season in 2009–10, Hodgman was loaned to the ECHL team Toledo Walleye before he was traded by the IceHogs to the Toronto Marlies to play out the year on January 21, 2010.